colugomusic/clog/README.md

 It's a single-threaded signal/slot libary.
 I wrote this because `boost::signals2` proved from profiling to be a bottleneck in my project and I couldn't find any other library that I liked.

 Advantages of this library over `boost::signals2`:
 - It's faster.
 I haven't benchmarked anything but I improved a bunch of visible lag in my program simply by switching everything over to this library.
+(Yes i know you can use a dummy mutex with boost if you don't need multithreading support.
+It's still much slower than this library even if you do that.)
 - The code isn't a stupid mess so it's much easier to follow the control flow through connections in a debugger.

 Disadvantages: